decretist/Gratian/papers/working/main.md

 James Madison.
-In 1944, Douglass Adair, using traditional scholarly methods, settled the dispute largely to the satisfaction of early American historians, determining that Madison was the author of all 12 of the disputed numbers.
-In 1964, Mosteller and Wallace confirmed Adair's findings by conducting a stylometric analysis of the frequencies of 30 function words to compare the 12 disputed numbers with numbers securely attributed to Hamilton and Madison.
+In 1944, Douglass Adair, using traditional scholarly methods, settled the dispute largely to the satisfaction of early American historians, determining that Madison was the author of all 12 of the disputed numbers.[@adair_authorship_1944 and @tmp] In 1964, Mosteller and Wallace confirmed Adair's findings by conducting a stylometric analysis of the frequencies of 30 function words to compare the 12 disputed numbers with numbers securely attributed to Hamilton and Madison.[@mosteller_inference_1964]

 Let's take a first look at how this kind of stylometric analysis works in practice with some actual data from the first- and